rsadasiv/phrasefinder/README.md

 mvn package
 ```

-The .jar file will be placed in the `target` directory.
+The .jar files (binary, javadoc, sources) will be placed in the `target` directory.

 ## Installation without Maven

-Download the latest .jar files (binary, javadoc, sources) from the release page of this repository and add it to your project's classpath.
+Download the latest .jar files from the release page of this repository and add it to your project's classpath.

 ## Example